 Academic advising is a very important part of your undergraduate career, and your advisor is there to help you -- ultimately, though, you are responsible to make sure you have met all graduation requirements.

 This section of our website is designed to help you, especially transfer students and students who are changing their major or who wish to double-major.
-Please review this section, as well as the appropriate advising form (linked below) before contacting the COM academic coordinator, Jaime Ramanauskas, to meet for further discussion.
+Please review this section, as well as the appropriate advising form (linked below).

 Visit myWCU and access your Degree Program Report

 Once you get into the major, you will be assigned a permanent advisor.
-Until then, The COM academic coordinator, Jaime Ramanauskas www.meetme.so/JaimeRamanauskas can help you plan your courses for next semester prior to scheduling.
-You will also need to continue to meet your current advisor for scheduling flags.
+Until then, you will need to continue to meet your current advisor for scheduling flags.